macroecology/letsR/README.md

 =====
 Here are some advices:

-You can download this package using the function install_git from the pacckage devtools.
+You can download this package using the function install_git from the package devtools.

 For properly work of this version you may install and load the following packages:
 - maps